Last updated on May 26th, 2026 at 07:42 am

 Upon Arrival at the Dive Center

-We thought for some time and concluded that we would do Scuba Diving instantly and later go to Radhanagar Beach.
+We looked at each other, thought for about thirty seconds, and said yes and would later go to Radhanagar Beach.

 Scuba Diving Outfit